eProsima/Fast-DDS-docs/docs/fastdds/transport/datasharing.rst

 * The Topic :ref:`is not keyed<dds_layer_topic_keyed_data_types>`.
 * The DataWriter is configured with |PREALLOCATED_MEMORY_MODE-api| or |PREALLOCATED_WITH_REALLOC_MEMORY_MODE-api|.

-There is also a limitation with the Datareaders's HistoryQos.
+There is also a limitation with the DataReader's HistoryQos.
-Using Datasharing mechanism, the Datawriter's history is shared with the Datareaders.
+Using Data-sharing mechanism, the DataWriter's history is shared with the DataReaders.
-This means that the effective HistoryQos depth on the Datareader is, at most, the Datawriter's HistoryQos depth.
+This means that the effective HistoryQos depth on the DataReader is, at most, the Datawriter's HistoryQos depth.
-To avoid confusions, set the Datareaders' history depth to a value equal or less than the Datawriter's.
+To avoid confusions, set the DataReaders' history depth to a value equal or less than the DataWriter's.

 Data-sharing delivery configuration
 -----------------------------------